-Timber Trail is a 8.8 mile moderately trafficked out and back trail located near Bellvue, CO that features a waterfall and is good for all skill levels.
+Timber Trail is a 8.8 mile moderately trafficked out and back trail located near Bellvue, Colorado that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This 4.2 mile trail ascends from the group picnic area to the ridge behind Arthurs Rock.
 The trail climbs through meadows and mountain shrub, changing to pine and fir in the upper elevations, where the parks six primitive back-country sites can be found.
 This trail has some steep switchbacks and rocky scrambles to cross in getting to the top of the Well Gulch drainage

 Lory State Park is lovely, the reason I'm giving this particular trail 3 stars is because the first two miles are very exposed in fields of desert-like grasses.
 If you do this on a hot day be prepared...
 Once you get into the trees this is a great little trail.
 I looped it with kimmons and Howard on the way back and it took me a little over 3 hours (taking my time).

 Very rocky.
 Was hard to find a waterfall.